NickGrunert/master-thesis/modules/05_SAM.typ

     )

     The individual potential images for prompt generation are depicted in @fig:sam:dilution.
-    The results obtained all demonstrate the potential for utilization.
+    The results obtained demonstrate the potential for utilisation.
-    The reduction in the number of surfaces is clearly visible, with the filtering process being evidently more conservative.
+    The reduction in the number of surfaces is clearly visible, with the filtering process being evidently more conservative than the dilation process.
-    However, it is visible that certain small, but right, surfaces are filtered out subsequent to dilation.
+    However, it is evident that certain small, but important, surfaces are filtered out when using dilation.
-    The results obtained led to the formulation of the theory that suggests the dilation process may not yield optimal solutions.
+    The findings of the study indicated the formulation of a theory proposing that the dilation process may not result in optimal solutions.
-    This is due to the hypothesis that the presence of additional fragments may have a less significant impact than the absence of specific surfaces, which may be critical.
+    This is hypothesised to be due to the presence of additional fragments, which may have a less significant impact than the absence of specific surfaces, which may be critical.
     The subsequent section will present a detailed analysis of the outcomes, including the practical applications of SAM in this context.

     == Results